jasonfrowe/RPMegaFighter/README.md

 Try to get the best score possible to impress your friends.

-## Enemies ##
+## Enemies

-Your basic enemy fighter.
-Harmless on its own, but
-can be overwhelming in
-large numbers.
-Fires a
-single shot towards the
-enemy.
-Moves in
-diagonal patterns
+**Basic Fighter**
-across the screen towards your fighter craft.
+Harmless on its own, but can be overwhelming in large numbers.
+Fires a single shot towards the player.
+Moves in diagonal patterns across the screen towards your fighter craft.

-Your Space Fighter
+**Your Space Fighter**
-Your fighter is equipped the
-all the tools necessary to
-survive wave after wave
+Your fighter is equipped with all the tools necessary to survive wave after wave of enemies.
-of enemies.
-Use the **A** button to fire
-your automatic primary
-weapon.
-With its high rate of
-fire, it is very effective against fighters at close and far range.
+Use the **A** button to fire your automatic primary weapon.
+With its high rate of fire, it is very effective against fighters at close and far range.

 The **X** button fires a spread shot of 3 projectiles.
 It is very effective against close-by enemies and enemies travelling in packs.
 It has a much slower rate of fire.

 Look for **Power Ups** that appear after destroying enemies.
-These power ups will enhance your weapon system to deal with the hoard of enemies.
+These power ups will enhance your weapon system to deal with the horde of enemies.

 ## Levels
 As you progress through levels, the difficulty